r-lib/lintr/README.md

 - `exclude` - a regex pattern for lines to exclude from linting.
 Default is "# nolint"
 - `exclude_start` - a regex pattern to start exclusion range.
 Default is "# nolint start"
 - `exclude_end` - a regex pattern to end exclusion range.
 Default is "# nolint end"
+- `encoding` - the encoding used for source files.
+Default inferred from .Rproj or DESCRIPTION files, fallback to UTF-8

 ### .lintr File Example